ChrisSantosLang/redscience/docs/source/playerfactory.rst

 :math:`\text{Faith}` (vs. Skeptical):
-  :math:`1.0` means confidence in one's data never decays; :math:`0.0` means confidence expires instantly; otherwise confidence decays with the age of the data
+  :math:`1.0` means confidence in one's data never decays; :math:`0.0` means confidence expires instantly; otherwise confidence in data depends on its age

 :math:`\text{Introvert}` (vs. Extrovert):
-  :math:`1.0` means practice on simulations as much as possible before acting; :math:`0.0` means learn only via action (so as not to "lose touch" with reality)
+  :math:`1.0` means practice on simulations as much as possible before acting; :math:`0.0` means learn only via action (so as not to lose touch with "reality")

 :math:`\text{Empath}` (vs. Projective):
-  :math:`1.0` means predict others’ moves based on their stats and recent behavior; :math:`0.0` means expect others to do whatever you would do in their situation
+  :math:`1.0` means try to predict others’ moves based on their stats and recent behavior; :math:`0.0` means expect others to do whatever you would do in their situation

 :math:`\text{Curious}` (vs. Practical):
   :math:`1.0` means practice unexpected scenarios as much as possible; :math:`0.0`